kon-ham/kon-ham.github.io/about.md

 To see a complete list of my skills from familiar to proficient, check out my [Github](https://github.com/kon-ham).

-I’ve also recently obtained national and state accreditation as an emergency medical technician basic (**NREMT EMT-B**) and am looking for opportunities to volunteer my time in my local community.
+I'm an EMT-B (**NREMT EMT-B**) and am looking for opportunities to volunteer my time in my local community.
+These skills depreciate if not actively practiced.
+I need practice.
+This is a way I can give back to a community.
 Let me know if you have any leads for volunteer work as an EMT!

 ## Contact Me
 My email is: [contact@konkham.com](mailto:contact@konkham.com) or [info.konham@gmail.com](mailto:info.konham@gmail.com)